dataaxiom/ghcr-cleanup-action/README.md

    untagged images for deletion.
 1. Or process `delete-untagged`, staging all untagged images in filter set for deletion.
-1. Preform the deletion on all staged packages, including their children if present.
+1. Perform the deletion on all staged packages, including their children if present.

 ## Operations